What is Mid Century Modern?

 Tables

 Tables in mid-century modern design often feature minimalist forms and functional designs.
 The Tulip Table by Eero Saarinen, introduced in 1956, is a notable example, featuring a sleek, pedestal base that eliminates the need for traditional table legs, creating a clean and uncluttered look.
-These designs emphasize simplicity and practicality, aligning with the movement’s core principles.

 Architecture